 Cash used in financing activities was higher in 2013 when compared with 2012.
 The increase was attributable to the repayment of the fixed rate notes due August 2013.
-The increase in net cash used in financing activities was also due to our purchase of the non-controlling interest in CME Group Index Holdings LLC in the second quarter of 2013.
-The increase in cash used in financing activities was partially offset by a decrease in cash dividends of \$625.2 million in 2013 when compared with the same period in 2012.
-There were two annual dividends paid in 2012, including the annual variable dividend from 2011 operations and the annual variable dividend from 2012 operations, which was accelerated to the fourth quarter of 2012 due to uncertainty surrounding dividend income tax treatment beginning in 2013.
-The annual variable dividend from 2013 operations was paid in the first quarter of 2014.
+The increase in net cash used in financing activities was also due to our purchase of the non-controlling interest the DJI asset group from Dow Jones in the second quarter of 2013.
+The increase in cash used in financing activities was partially offset by a decrease in cash dividends of \$0.6 billion in 2013 when compared with the same period in 2012.
+There were two annual dividends paid in 2012, including the annual variable dividend from 2011 operations and the annual variable dividend from 2012 operations.